dakountche/mvd/README.md

 ## 2. Purpose of this Demo

-This demo is to demonstrate how two dataspace participants can perform a credential exchange prior to a DSP message exchange, for example requesting a catalog or negotiating a contract.
+This demo demonstrates how two dataspace participants can perform a credential exchange prior to a DSP message exchange, for example requesting a catalog or negotiating a contract.

 It must be stated in the strongest terms that this is **NOT** a production grade installation, nor should any